 Similarly, if you or members of your family have loans currently outstanding, and the borrower is in a lower generation, refinancing the note in a low interest rate environment would be a relatively painless way of reducing your estate and passing some money to the borrower.
 The lower rate would mean less interest would be required to be paid back before the end of the note’s term.
 As long as there is some consideration for refinancing (i.e., it is not just a gift from the lender to the borrower, but there is some reason to refinance – a longer loan term, or perhaps a partial prepayment), this strategy should not result in gift tax or use of exemption.

 Finally, the simplest estate planning strategy around is still available and very effective.
-The annual gift tax exclusion has increased over the years in $1,000 increments from $10,000 to $14,000.
-This means that you can give away $14,000 each, to as many individuals (or trusts) as you choose, without incurring gift tax.
+The annual gift tax exclusion has increased over the years in $1,000 increments from $10,000 to $15,000.
+This means that you can give away $15,000 each, to as many individuals (outright, or in a properly structured trust) as you choose, without incurring gift tax.
 If you plan to transfer wealth to grandchildren or more remote descendants, contact your estate planning attorney about GST tax implications.

 Planning with Your Dynasty Trust

-In 2012, many clients took advantage of their lifetime gift and GST tax exemptions by transferring $5.12 million to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
+In 2012, facing the dreaded “fiscal cliff,” many clients took advantage of their lifetime gift and GST tax exemptions by transferring assets to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
+Although the cliff was basically avoided with respect to transfer taxes, those dynasty trusts, now “seasoned” with assets that have been in trust for some time, present excellent planning opportunities.
 Many of these dynasty trusts were structured as grantor trusts, meaning that the trust gets to pass along its income tax bill to the client who funded it.
 The grantor/client and the trust are treated as the same for income tax purposes.
 This is nice for the trust beneficiaries (frequently the client’s children and grandchildren), because money is not taken out of the trust account and mailed to the IRS each year – instead mom or dad writes a check to the IRS from a personal account, and the trust account continues to grow tax free.
 So, for each year that the trust has taxable income and mom or dad pays its income tax bill, children and grandchildren are enriched in a manner that is not currently subject to gift tax.
 In case mom and dad have second thoughts about this generous structure, some clients included a provision in the trust agreement allowing them to “turn off” the grantor trust status and decide when to shift the income tax burden to the next generation.

 If you funded a dynasty trust in 2012, this is not a “set it and forget it” wealth transfer strategy.
-First, because the exemptions are indexed for inflation, the amount you can transfer tax free will continue to increase.
+First, because the exemptions doubled in 2018 and are indexed annually for inflation, the amount you can transfer tax free will continue to increase.
 Each year you should “max out” your trust – for example, in 2012, you could give $5.12 million transfer tax free.
-In 2017, the amount has increased to $5.49 million – transferring the inflation adjustment to the trust now moves that money, as well as any appreciation between the date of transfer and your death, out of your estate.
+In 2019, the amount has increased to $11.48 million – transferring the balance of the exemption to the trust now moves those assets, as well as any appreciation between the date of transfer and your death, out of your estate.

 Second, many of these trusts included a provision allowing the donor to reacquire trust property and substitute property of equal value.
 Assuming the trust was funded with property that was expected to appreciate, you should keep an eye on the growth of the trust assets and consider swapping out the assets and substituting cash to lock in gains.
 If your trust account is at BBH, your relationship manager and, if BBH is named as a trustee, trust officer are keeping close watch on the trust account for such opportunities.